jeremy-jin/alfred-open-pycharm/README.md

   1) Step 1
     ![pycharm-alfred-workflow-search-open-recent](./doc/images/search_open_recent.png)
   2) Step 2
-  Select a project searched and press the `Control` + `Enter` key, this will reveal the project in Finder.
+  Select a project searched and press the `option` + `Enter` key, this will reveal the project in Finder.